ajg/form/README.md

 ------

 The implementation is in usable shape and is fairly well tested with its accompanying test suite.
 The API is unlikely to change much, but still may.
 Lastly, the code has not yet undergone a security review to ensure it is free of vulnerabilities.
 Please file an issue or send a pull request for fixes & improvements.

-(Note: Proper `godoc`-style documentation is in the works; for now, there is this document and the source.)

 Usage
 -----